utkarshpant/blocks/README.md

 ## A Data Structures and Algorithms library

+### Please note that the name of this library was changed from _Telemetry_ to _Blocks_ to avoid confusion w.r.t. my blog project.
+I'm working on slowwwwwwwly updating this repository to make sure the name change reflects everywhere.
+Baby steps.

 <br>
 A Data Structures and Algorithms library intended to replicate the major functionality of the STL, in a simplified form.
 <br><br>